Members-Only Site

 • We aim for a day hike or other activity once or twice a month depending on our camping schedule, holidays, etc.

-• Generally on Saturdays for a 1/2 day, but days and duration vary
+• Hikes are generally on Saturdays for a 1/2 day, but days and duration vary.

 • Day hikes generally range from 5–10 miles.
 Some are quite strenuous.

-• Our famous 20-Mile Hike is offered on odd calendar years
+• 20-Mile Hike — offered in fall on odd calendar years.

-– Formal ceremony & potluck dinner for families/friends of Troop 333 Scouts to celebrate achievements
+• Formal ceremony & potluck dinner for families/friends of Troop 333 at which Scouts receive the merit badges, ranks, and other special awards they have earned.